hsdy1125/AutomatedScript/README.md

 **Generate Architecture Analysis：** Based on the benchmark results, we conducted an in-depth analysis of the potential underlying architecture of GPT-4o.
 Through classifier-based image analysis investigation, we confirmed that the decoder is most likely a Diffusion architecture and gave a potential Encoder paradigm speculation.

 **More detailed analysis：** We present a detailed analysis of GPT-4o generation results and a systematic empirical study of its weaknesses, including common failure modes and generation artifacts.We further provide a comparative study of multi-round image editing capabilities between GPT-4o and Gemini 2.0 Flash.
 Additionally, we explore the AIGC safety issue by assessing the detectability of GPT-4o-generated images using existing SOTA image forensic models.

+## 🤗 Dataset Download

+We will upload our GPT-4o-based image synthesis results to Huggingface soon.